 known candidates ran:

-- U.S. Rep. Keith Ellison (MN) started his campaign early and is the clear favorite.
-He has gained the support of such progressive luminaries as Sen. Elizabeth Warren (MA) and Sen. Bernie Sanders (I-VT), has the backing of the AFL-CIO, and has tallied numerous other endorsements (+).
+- U.S. Rep. Keith Ellison (MN) started his campaign early and appeared to be the favorite.
+He gained the support of such progressive luminaries as Sen. Elizabeth Warren (MA) and Sen. Bernie Sanders (I-VT), the backing of the AFL-CIO and other unions, and tallied numerous endorsements (+).

 - New Hampshire Democratic Party chair Ray Buckley announced on Nov.
 29, vowing "radical reform of how the DNC operates (+)."
 Buckley has served as a DNC vice chair and president of the Association of State Democratic Chairs (ASDC) since Jan.
 2009, as state chair for close to a decade and a leading gay activist within the party.
 He is a veteran of Democratic politics, having started as a volunteer for Ed Muskie at age 12. ...withdrew on Feb.
 18 and endorsed Keith Ellison

 - U.S. Secretary of Labor Tom Perez announced his candidacy on Dec.
-15. Perez is seen as President Obama's choice.
-He describes himself as a "turnaround specialist" and emphasizes that "most of all, we need to listen (+)."
+15. Perez was seen as President Obama's choice.
+He described himself as a "turnaround specialist" and emphasized that "most of all, we need to listen (+)."

 - Idaho Democratic Party executive director Sally Boynton Brown announced her candidacy on Dec.
 16, seeking to build "a resilient, innovative Party for the 21st century."
 She is president of the Association of State Democratic Party Executive Directors (ASDED) (+).

-- Jehmu Greene, whose experience includes serving as president of Rock the Vote from 2000-05 and a political analyst on the FOX News Channel since 2010, is the most recent entrant in the field and says she will be a "fierce messenger" for the party.
+- Jehmu Greene, whose experience includes serving as president of Rock the Vote from 2000-05 and a political analyst on the FOX News Channel since 2010, was the final entrant in the field and said she would be a "fierce messenger" for the party.

 Gov. Howard Dean was in the running for a short time but ended his bid